 Mirror making dates back thousands of years.
 Throughout history, mirrors have been made using various materials for several purposes.
 From their origin to now, mirrors have come a long way in quality and concept.

-Lighthouse of Alexandria
+Bronze & The Lighthouse of Alexandria

 Mercury Coated Glass Mirrors

 Well, to be specific, we’re talking about the island of Murano in Venice.
 This is where the Venetian mirror originated.
 They were known as Murano glass mirrors.

 These mirrors were considered to be the best of their kind, and definitely weren’t cheap.
 While these mirrors WERE made with glass plates, they were also made with mercury.
 Rather than using silver or chrome like we do now, mirrors back then had a mercury coating.

 Today we know that mercury is a dangerous substance and shouldn’t be used too frequently, as it is toxic.
 While, I appreciate the forward thinking on their end, I’m super thankful that we have other means of making mirrors now!